“Started reading. 2 sentences in. Thinking ‘is this a Tim Kock article?’

 And I give my absolute best trying to contribute content that’s not just written for search engines (this won’t work though).

-I don’t write novels, poems, or motivational blog posts.
+I don’t write novels, poems, or semi-motivational blog posts.

 I only cover topics that teach people how to properly use cool software (that’s your app!) so they can achieve their goals.